50 Most Caloric Dishes in America

 Attack of the sodium and sugar!
 Whenever your dinner is a mashup of two of your favorite foods (like chicken tenders and mac and cheese), you know you’re in trouble.
 Choosing a dish like this is easily one of the 40 Bad Habits That Give You Belly Fat.
 The spice from the pepper may boost your metabolism, but it’ll be fighting an uphill battle against all those calories, fat, and sodium.

 Applebee’s Fish & Chips

 Applebee’s strikes again.
 Don’t blame the fish—the seafood is packed with lean, muscle-building protein and heart-healthy fats.
 No, the trouble here lies with a massively unbalanced fish-to-fat ratio.
 A coating of crispy batter and a heaping pile of deep-fried potatoes is no way to treat the golden child of nutrition.
 When it comes to seafood, always abandon ship on fried fish and opt for grilled instead.

 Chili’s Bacon Ranch Beef Quesadilla

 With nearly a day’s worth of calories and more fat than 10 hot dogs, this dish isn’t doing you any favors.
 And if you thought you could get a pass by splitting this with a friend, think again!
-You’re consuming 2.8 times the recommended daily intake of saturated fat from the American Heart Association.
-In fact, if you’re trying to keep that belly flat, you’ll want to avoid all options with the word quesadilla at Chili’s—every one of them has over 1,000 calories per serving!
+You’re consuming 2.8 times the recommended daily intake of saturated fat.
+In fact, if you’re trying to keep that belly flat, you’ll want to avoid all options with the word “quesadilla” at Chili’s—every one of them has over 1,000 calories per serving!